The Art of Worldwide Recognition

 International Festivals and Events Association (IFEA)

-The Cherry Creek Arts Festival has been awarded the IFEA’s Gold Grand Pinnacle Award, the highest award in the special event and festival industry, a record-setting five times: 1998, 2000, 2003, 2005 and 2013.
-These awards, along with other category-specific awards (volunteer program, merchandise, and marketing materials) continue to recognize CCAF as a leader in the festivals and events industry.
+The Cherry Creek Arts Festival has been awarded the IFEA’s Gold Grand Pinnacle Award, the highest award in the special event and festival industry, an industry-leading five times.

 The Arts Festival competes with over 1,500 entries annually from the world’s top festivals and special events ranging geographically from Singapore to Ireland, and from organizations and budgets as diverse as The Pasadena Tournament of Roses, The Anchorage Fur Rendezvous, The Kentucky Derby Festival, Sausalito Art Festival and Colorado’s own Greeley Independence Stampede. http://www.IFEA.com